higlass/higlass-manage/README.md

 ### Starting a HiGlass instance

 Start a local higlass instance using the default data and temporary directories: `~/hg-data` and `/tmp/higlass-docker`.
 All of the data ingested into the instance will be placed into the data directory.
+Alternate data and temp directory can be specified using ``--data-dir`` and ``--temp-dir`` parameters.

 ```
 higlass-manage start